a-memme/snapchat_correlation_analysis/README.md

 - **Episode/Story**
     - A single video (story) posted on a Snapchat channel that is divided into individual "snaps"
 - **Snap**
-    - A short video clip which makes up a part of an entire video episode/story
+    - A short video clip which makes up a piece of an entire video episode/story
 - **Engagement metrics**
     - Referring to the subscribers added, screenshots, and shares metrics
     - Each metric represents a number attributed to a specific episode at a specific time (for example: number of shares on an episode)